BA in Global Studies

 Upon completion of the program, global studies majors will be able to do the following:

-- Demonstrate geographical and historical knowledge of different world regions (Asia, Africa, South America, Europe, and the Middle East)
+- Demonstrate geographical, cultural, and/or historical knowledge of at least two different world regions (Asia, Africa, South America, Europe, and the Middle East) at a level expected of a global studies major

-- Demonstrate an ability to analyze or describe the significance and activities of various international organizations
+- Demonstrate an ability to describe and/or analyze the signiﬁcance and activities of two or more international/global organizations

 How do I declare a global studies major?